 Food and Agricultural Products.
 Within the Department of Health and Human Services, the Food and Drug Administration (FDA) oversees the safety of most human and animal foods and drugs, primarily under the Federal Food, Drug, and Cosmetic Act (21 U.S.C. §301 et seq.).
 The primary exceptions are meat and poultry and their products, which are regulated by USDA's Food Safety and Inspection Service (FSIS) under the Federal Meat Inspection Act (21 U.S.C. §601 et seq.) and the Poultry Products Inspection Act (21 U.S.C. §451 et seq.).
-USDA's Animal and Plant Health Inspection Service (APHIS) has lead responsibility for animal and plant health under the Animal Health Protection Act (7 U.S.C. §8301 et seq.) and the Federal Plant Protection Act (7 U.S.C. §136 et seq.).
-Heat the Federal Insecticide, Fungicide, and Rodenticide Act (7 U.S.C. §136 et seq.).
+USDA's Animal and Plant Health Inspection Service (APHIS) has lead responsibility for animal and plant health under the Animal Health Protection Act (7 U.S.C. §7701 et seq.).
+Pesticides are regulated by the independent Environmental Protection Agency (EPA) under the Federal Insecticide, Fungicide, and Rodenticide Act (7 U.S.C. §136 et seq.).

 Each of the responsible agencies has promulgated an extensive body of regulations to implement these laws, all of which apply to imports as well as domestic products.
 For example, plants, animals, and their products require an APHIS import permit.
-Whether a product can be imported and the conditions for entry are dependent upon an APHIS risk assessment of a product and where it originated, taking into account internationally recognized scientific guidelines (i.e., those established in the international animal health organization OIE and in the International Plant Protection Convention, or IPPC), usually culminating with formal rules in the Federal Register.
+Whether a product can be imported and the conditions for entry are dependent upon an APHIS risk assessment of a product and where it originated, taking into account internationally recognized scientific guidelines-i.e., for animal health, the Office of International Epizootics (OIE), and for plant health, the International Plant Protection Convention, (IPPC).
+The risk assessment usually culminates with formal rules in the Federal Register.
 FSIS evaluates foreign meat and poultry programs to ensure their equivalency with U.S. requirements and reinspects samples at the border.
+FDA requires imports to comply with the same safety and labeling standards that apply to domestic foods.16